 Set the example

 As with every other area of parenting, you’ll find children are more successful at learning money saving habits if they see and hear you doing the same.
 Therefore, as a family, discuss how you save for the bigger things such as holidays.
-Additionally, you can talk about how you save for their future too, as a way of demonstrating your commitment to their saving.
+Additionally, you can talk about how you save for your child’s future too, as a way of demonstrating your commitment to their saving.
 By choosing one of our children’s savings products, such as Junior ISA, Junior Money Maker, or the Young Saver Plan, you can show children how savings grow, and explain annual statements to them.

 Match their savings